nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 Currently.
 Stop it.
 Whoever's messing with my sister is gonna die like I just did a few minutes ago.
 At least Alright.
 So At least stated.

 So very quickly, I'm gonna go through everybody and get a reaction to the situation, and then we'll and then we'll proceed forward at that point.
-So, we'll go ahead and start with Sameer.
+So, we'll go ahead and start with Simear.
 What is your reaction to this situation?
 It's not real.
 Oh.

 Okay.
-Carsten, what is your reaction to this situation?
+Karsten, what is your reaction to this situation?
 Why the freak is she over there?
 Like, kind of in disbelief, like, what's going on or what's really going on?
 Okay.

 Our Oh, good question.
 We are okay.
 The edge of Cali Cave.
 Yeah.
 We we know this person.